Wolfie1985yt/Omnipresent-Noimix-Collab-Mod/README.md

 If you would like to edit this mod and post it or use it in a video, just put a link to original gamebanana page or github page please!

+ALSO IF YOU WANT TO POST THE EDITED MOD, YOU MUST ALLOW OTHER PEOPLE TO EDIT OR USE IT AS WELL ty!

 Also if you want, mention me!
 I'd love to see the things you do with the mod, or just any fan content in general!

 (https://gamebanana.com/mods/539909 or https://github.com/Wolfie1985yt/Omnipresent-Noichi-V2)

+Credits are in the credits menu and the gamebanana page for anyone I forgot to add initially.

 Thanks!